lordmulder/LameXP/doc/Manual.md

+# Command-line Usage #

+Additional **[command-line](http://en.wikipedia.org/wiki/Command-line_interface) options** may be passed to LameXP when launching the application.
+You may do so, for example, by typing the complete command-line into the [*command prompt*](http://en.wikipedia.org/wiki/Cmd.exe) or by creating a [*shortcut*](http://en.wikipedia.org/wiki/File_shortcut) with the desired command-line options.
+The basic command-line syntax of LameXP is as follows: Each command-line option has to start with a ``--`` prefix.
+So if you intend to pass the option called "foo", then you actually need to type ``--foo``.
+Furthermore, while some command-line options are just *flags*, i.e. they can either be present or not (but that's it!), there also are command-line options that take an *argument*.
+The argument is *appended* directly to the option name to which it belongs to, but a ``=`` sign **must** to be inserted as a separator.
+If, for example, you wish to set the command-line option "foo" to an argument value of "bar", then the proper syntax is ``--foo=bar``.
+Sometimes your argument value may contain *whitespaces* though, in which case the *whole* command-line option (name + argument) **must** be enclosed with double quotes.
+For example, in order to set the option "foo" to a value of "C:\Some File.bar" (note the space character between "Some" and "File"), the proper syntax is ``"--foo=C:\Some File.bar"``.
+Last but not least, please note that the *same* command-line option may appear *multiple* times on the command-line &ndash; whether that actually makes any sense depends on the individual option though.

+## Add Files and/or Folders ##

+Command-line options for adding files and/or folders:

+* ``--add=filename``
+  Adds the file specified by *filename* to the source files list.
+The *filename* should be a [fully-qualified](http://en.wikipedia.org/wiki/Fully_qualified_name#Filenames_and_paths) path.
+If you wish to add multiple files at once, you can simply include this option multiple times.

+* ``--add-folder=directory``
+  Adds *all* supported files from the directory specified by *directory* to the source files list.
+The *directory* should be a [fully-qualified](http://en.wikipedia.org/wiki/Fully_qualified_name#Filenames_and_paths) path.
+Sub-directories are **not** considered.

+* ``--add-recursiver=directory``
+  This option works just like the "add-folder" option, except that it works recursively, i.e. it *does* take into account sub-directories.
+Use this option with care, since a whole lot of files may be added.

+### Examples ###

+Here are some *examples* on how to use the above command-line options correctly:

+* Add one file:
+  ``LameXP.exe "--add=C:\Some Folder\Some File.mp3"``

+* Add multiple files at once:
+  ``LameXP.exe "--add=C:\Some Folder\File #1.mp3" "--add=C:\Some Folder\File #2.mp3" "--add=C:\Some Folder\File #3.mp3"``

+* Add a whole directory:
+ ``LameXP.exe "--add-folder=C:\Some Folder"``

+## GUI Adjustment Options ##

+Command-line options for adjusting the graphical user-interface:

+* ``--huge-font``
+  Set the font scaling factor to 150%.
+Use this if you want *much* larger fonts.

+* ``--big-font``
+  Set the font scaling factor to 125%.
+Use this if you want *somewhat* larger fonts.

+* ``--small-font``
+  Set the font scaling factor to 87.5%.
+Use this if you want *somewhat* smaller fonts.

+* ``--tiny-font``
+  Set the font scaling factor to 75%.
+Use this if you want *much* smaller fonts.

+## Options for Debugging ##

+Command-line options that are intended for testing and debugging:

+* ``--console``
+  Enable the LameXP debug console.
+Use this option with "release" builds of LameXP, where the console is hidden by default.

+* ``--no-console``
+  The opposite of the "console" option: Disable the LameXP debug console.
+Use this option with "pre-release" (beta) builds of LameXP, where the console is visible by default.

+* ``--force-cpu-no-64bit``
+  Treat the CPU as if it did **not** support [64-Bit (x64)](http://en.wikipedia.org/wiki/X86-64) applications, even when it actually does so.

+* ``--force-cpu-no-sse``
+  Treat the CPU as if it did **not** support any [SSE](http://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) extensions (SSE, SSE2, SSE3, SSSE3, SSSE4, etc), even when it actually does so.

+* ``--force-cpu-no-intel``
+  Treat the CPU as if it was a *non*-Intel processor, even when the vendor tag indicates an Intel processor.

+* ``--ignore-compat-mode``
+  Do **not** check whether the application is running with "compatibility mode" enabled.
+It's still *not* recommended to run with compatibility mode enabled!

+## Miscellaneous Options ##

+Miscellaneous command-line options that may come in handy in certain situations:

+* ``--kill``
+  Exit all running instances of LameXP.

+* ``--force-kill``
+  Exit all running instances of LameXP as quickly as possible, even if that incurs data loss.
+Use with extreme care!

 # Help &amp; Support #

 Before you report any problems that you may have encountered with the LameXP software, please make sure that the problem can be *reproduced* with the **latest** release version of LameXP!